NCPP/ocgis/doc/appendix.rst

 2D Flexible Mesh
 ++++++++++++++++

 The two-dimensional flexible mesh format is a NetCDF4-based format adhering to `UGRID (v0.9.0) <https://github.com/ugrid-conventions/ugrid-conventions/blob/v0.9.0/ugrid-conventions.md>`_ convention.
-It is used to represent a set of arbitrary boundaries (polygons) with no `gaps <http://manual.linfiniti.com/en/create_vector_data/topo_editing.html#moderate-fa-closing-the-gaps>`_.
+It is used to represent a set of arbitrary boundaries (polygons).
 Documentation for the format is here: https://github.com/ugrid-conventions/ugrid-conventions/blob/v0.9.0/ugrid-conventions.md#2d-flexible-mesh-mixed-triangles-quadrilaterals-etc-topology.

 See :ref:`2d-flexible-mesh-example-label` for example code converting a shapefile to a UGRID NetCDF file.